Liturgical books of the Presbyterian Church (USA): Service books of the 16th and 17th centuries

 The Puritans proposed their own service books.
 Rather, the conflict was about a service book that was being imposed upon the Puritans that did not reflect their concerns.
 The struggle ultimately drove the Puritans to join forces with the separatists.
 As a result, both the English Puritans and the Scots were forced into a more radical liturgical position than that of the reform on the continent, which did not have to face such issues.
 Whereas the Reformers were in a position to reform the forms of worship, the political and ecclesiastical situation compelled the Puritans, for the sake of liberty, to reject the forms thrust upon them.

 It was in this context that the Westminster Directory for the Publique Worship of God, devoid of liturgical text, was created in 1644, under the influence of Puritans and separatists.
 This directory was destined to play the dominant role in shaping the worship of American Presbyterians.
 It was at this moment in history that Puritans and Scots settled in the New World.
 They were the nucleus that initially shaped American Presbyterianism.
 Puritan views thus dominated the way the church took root in American soil.
 Opposition to service books continued even though the Puritans were no longer engaged in a struggle for liberty.
 The agenda remained, even though the context had changed.
-American Presbyterians soon forgot why they opposed service books.
-What began as a struggle for liberty turned into a new legalism.

 In keeping with their Puritan legacy, Presbyterians who settled in the New World chose to be served by a directory for worship rather than a service book.
 Colonial Presbyterians had the 1644 Westminster Directory available to them until, in 1788, the Westminster Directory was revised for use in the United States and subsequently adopted by the first General Assembly.
 Two generations after the first General Assembly, things began to change.